Parallel Sparse and Data-Sparse Factorization-based Linear Solvers: Mitigating Communication and Synchronization Costs

-For a sparse matrix with arbitrary sparsity pattern, it is infeasible to quantify the communication reduction in "big O" sense.
+For a sparse matrix with arbitrary sparsity pattern, it is infeasible to quantify the communication reduction in ``big O" sense.
 Fortunately, for a large class of discretized prototypical PDEs, there exist analytical closed forms of nonzero patterns in the LU factors.
-These include the finite difference discretization of the PDEs defined on the 2D geometry giving rise to planar graphs, and the PDEs defined on the 3D geometry giving rise to non-planar graphs.
+These include the finite difference discretization of PDEs defined on a 2D geometry giving rise to planar graphs, and PDEs defined on a 3D geometry giving rise to non-planar graphs.
 Sao et al. analyzed the memory-communication trade-off for these classes of problems.
 They assume that the matrices are first reordered by the nested dissection ordering~\cite{george73} or recursive graph partitioning~\cite{Lipton79,gilbert87}, which is optimal for this class of problems~\cite{george73,Lipton79,gilbert87}.
-With this ordering, the number of nonzeros (memory) in the LU factors are $\bigo{n \log n}$ for planar graphs and $n^{4/3}$ for non-planar graphs.
+With this ordering, the nonzero counts (and hence the memory) in the LU factors are $\bigo{n \log n}$ for planar graphs and $n^{4/3}$ for non-planar graphs.
 The flop counts are $n^{3/2}$ for planar graphs and $n^2$ for non-planar graphs.
-The etree corresponds to the \emph{separator tree} where each internal node is a separator at certain middle level of the dissection.
+The etree corresponds to the \emph{separator tree} where each internal node is a separator at a certain middle level of the dissection.
 The memory and communication analyses use the following two key facts: \begin{itemize} \item Each separator node in the etree corresponds to a dense submatrix; \item Communication time is determined by the amount of communication occurring on the \emph{critical path} of the computational graph.
 Here, the critical path is a leaf-to-root path in the separator tree. \end{itemize}